Become A National Implementing Partner

 What is a National Implementing Partner?

 National Implementing Partners administer and deliver Faithful Families in their communities and engage faith communities with direct peer education, supports for environmental changes, and opportunities for community development.
-Faithful Families provides our Implementing Partners with training, curricula and instructional materials, evaluation tools, and national leadership support while National Implementing Partners provide the hands-on engagement, local resources, and relationship building opportunities to initiate and sustain health initiatives in their respective communities.
+Faithful Families provides our Implementing Partners with training, curricula and instructional materials, evaluation tools, while National Implementing Partners provide the hands-on engagement, local resources, and relationship building opportunities to initiate and sustain health initiatives in their respective communities.

 How do I become a National Implementing Partner?